 The Family Law Programs of the King County Bar Association’s Pro Bono Services promote family safety and equal access to the legal system by assisting domestic violence survivors, children at risk of abuse or neglect, and clients facing barriers to accessing the courts due to language, disability, and other factors.
 Two intern positions are open.
 One intern position will work with the Family Law Mentor program which provides pro bono representation in contested dissolutions and parenting plan cases.
 The other position will work with the Kinship Care Solutions program which provides pro bono representation in nonparental custody actions, and the Self-Help Plus program which provides pro se assistance in uncontested dissolutions and parenting plan actions.

 - Gather factual information regarding a case and assemble relevant documents for potential representation or pro se assistance.

 - Draft legal pleadings.

-- Assist clients with pro se filings and provide information about the legal process as needed.
+- Assist clients with pro se filings and provide information about the family law process as needed.

 - Maintain client records and files.

-This position will provide experience in practical legal skills such as client interviewing, legal issue spotting, case development, and working with immigrant clients.
-In addition, the intern will learn substantive and procedural aspects to family law practice and exposure to immigration law.
+This position will provide experience in practical legal skills such as client interviewing, legal issue spotting, case development, and legal research and writing.
+In addition, the intern will learn substantive and procedural aspects to family law practice.
 This position is unpaid but can be sponsored for academic credit if available through the student’s school.